rbind/njtierney.com/content/cv.md

 ### Posters

+`2018` "Tidy Principles for Missing Data Exploration and Analysis using `naniar`" **Tierney, NJ.** _rstudioconf18, San Diego, USA_.

+`2017` "Now you see it?
+Now you don’t?
+The role of graphics in identifying MCMC convergence" **Tierney, NJ.**, Cook, D, McBain, M. _Bayes on the Beach, Gold Coast, Australia_.
+[PDF](https://njtierney.updog.co/img/2017-11-29-poster-ppt-botb.pdf)

 `2016` "Bayesian Approachs in Occupational Health Surveillance" **Tierney, N.J.**, Mengersen, K., Clifford, S., Drovandi, C., Harden, F., Harden, M. _World Meeting for the International Society for Bayesian Analysis_.

 `2015` "The Sharpest Tool in the Shed" **Tierney, N.J.**, Mengersen, K., Harden, F., Harden, M. _Bayes on the Beach_.